strepkov/demonstrator/paper/draft.md

 (R3) Abstand zum vorderen und zum hinteren Auto soll ungefähr gleich sein

-(R4) Das Auto soll nur 3 Züge zum Einparken brauchen
+(R4) Das Auto soll nur 3 Züge zum Einparken brauchen (sowie bei deinem Bild)

+### Elk Test Tutorial

+TODO: Write down here the requirements of the Elk Test

 To prepare a simulator environment for a tutorial, a configuration file is used.
 The configuration defines the initial position of the car, objects on the track and their positions.
 To check the possible solution, which has been implemented by a student, a comparison of the trajectories is involved.
 Each tutorial has a bunch of files, which includes: description of a tutorial, solution description, already implemented controller, environment configuration file and sample trajectory for the tutorial.